Avan Ivan

-Avan Ivan is a 2011 Indian Tamil-language comedy drama film written and directed by Bala.
-The film stars Vishal, Arya, while G. M. Kumar, R. K., Madhu Shalini, Janani Iyer, and Ambika play supporting roles.
+Avan Ivan is a 2011 Indian Tamil-language action drama film written and directed by Bala.
+The film stars Vishal and Arya, while G. M. Kumar, R. K., Madhu Shalini, Janani Iyer, and Ambika play supporting roles.
 The film, produced by Kalpathi S. Agoram's AGS Entertainment, features music by Yuvan Shankar Raja, cinematography by Arthur A. Wilson, and editing by Suresh Urs.
-Set against the backdrops of Theni, Avan Ivan illustrates the relationship between two boisterously playful half-brothers.
+Set against the backdrop of Theni, Avan Ivan illustrates the relationship between two boisterously playful half-brothers.
 It was successful at the box office.

 Plot

-Walter Vanangamudi (Vishal) and Kumbudren Saamy (Arya) are half-brothers who constantly fight and try to outdo each other.
+Walter Vanangamudi and Kumbudren Saamy are half-brothers who constantly fight and try to outdo each other.
 Both brothers are petty thieves and get encouragement from their respective mothers.
-Walter's mother Maryamma (Ambika) encourages her son to steal and continue their "family tradition".
-However, Walter, an effeminate aspiring actor, is rather interested in arts than committing crimes.
+Walter's mother Maryamma encourages her son to steal and continue their "family tradition".
+However, Walter, an effeminate aspiring actor, is rather interested in the arts than committing crimes.

-The Zamindar, Thirthapathi (G. M. Kumar), referred to as "Highness" by the community, takes an affinity towards Saamy and Walter and treats them as his own family.
+The Zamindar, Thirthapathi, referred to as "Highness" by the community, takes an affinity towards Saamy and Walter and treats them as his own family.
 He constantly encourages Walter to take up acting seriously and be friendly towards his brother.
-Walter is smitten by Police Constable Baby (Janani Iyer), from whom he attempts to steal after being dared by his brother to prove himself.
+Walter is smitten by Police Constable Baby, from whom he attempts to steal after being dared by his brother to prove himself.
 She finds him completely amusing and eventually falls for him.
-He returns several stolen goods from his home and from Saamy to rescue her from being dismissed and goes to great lengths to impress her.
-Saamy falls for a college student named Thenmozhi (Madhu Shalini), who is initially intimidated by his rough ways but eventually reciprocates his love.
+He returns several stolen items from his home and from Saamy to rescue her from being dismissed and goes to great lengths to impress her.
+Saamy falls for a college student named Thenmozhi, who is initially intimidated by his rough ways but eventually reciprocates his love.

-One day, a police inspector (Chevvalai Rasu) who had insulted Thirthapathi is tracked down and punished by Saamy and Walter.
+One day, a police inspector who had insulted Thirthapathi is tracked down and punished by Saamy and Walter.
 While Walter takes the police truck and dumps it in the forest, Saamy is caught by the police inspector.
 He acts like he swallowed a blade so that he can see Thenmozhi once before going to jail.
 He is rushed to the hospital; on the way, he does see her and fools the entire police force, although Baby is quite suspicious.
-Saamy tries to bribe the doctor to lie, but she tells the police constable, who only pleads with him but later gives up and releases him.
+Saamy tries to bribe the doctor to lie, but she tells the police constable, who pleads with him, but later gives up and releases him.
 Actor Suriya attends a school function in the town to promote educational awareness through his Agaram Foundation.
 Just as he is about to leave, Thirthapathi requests him to stay and witness Walter's acting skills, who shows off his depictions of the nine emotions (Navarasas) and impresses everyone, especially Saamy, who is moved to tears by his performance.
-During drunken revelries later, Saamy reveals to Thirthapathi that he actually does love his brother, and that all the anger and hate is just an act.
+Later, during drunken revelries, Saamy reveals to Thirthapathi that he actually does love his brother, and that all the anger and hate is just an act.